What Is The Conveyancing Process When Selling A House?

 Note that if you’re also buying a property, the process is a little different.
 We’ve covered the conveyancing process when buying a house in a previous article.

-What is the conveyancing process when selling a house in the UK?
+The conveyancing process when selling a house in 10 steps

 That’s because your buyer will need to conduct several searches to ensure the property does not have any hidden surprises.